gregsaun/BearExxa-V2/doc/design_goals.md

 Reliability is a strong goal of this extruder.
 We use a NEMA 17 pancake motor to keep the hobb gears and the extruder cavity as cold as possible during extensive PLA prints in enclosure (door closed).

-After multiple testing with belts and planetary gears we found that a single stage of spur gears is the best compromise.
+After multiple testing with belts and planetary gearboxes we found that a single stage of spur gears is the best compromise.
 It's light, easy to assemble and has a very low part count, which means less parts can fail.

 We use the Bondtech gear shaft and hobb gears, but we replaced the original bearings by larger ones to increase lifespan (and smoothness).